ibm-cloud-docs/vpc/known-issues.md

 **Issue:** When you use the API or CLI to list images, some public stock images might not include a checksum.
 The checksum is for informational purposes only for stock images.
 No fix is available.

-### Boot volume has larger minimum provisioned size when you create a custom image by using IFV
+### A custom image that is created from a boot volume that was provisioned from an unencrypted image is bigger than the original image
 {: #boot-volume-larger-minimum-provisioned-size}

-**Issue**: If your custom image is not encrypted and the image is under 100 GB virtual disk size, deploying that image to an instance and creating a custom image from that instance's boot volume (Image from a volume feature) results in a `minimum_provisioned_size` of 100 GB.
+**Issue**: If your custom image is not encrypted and the image is under 100 GB virtual disk size, deploying that image to an instance and creating a custom image from that instance's boot volume results in a `minimum_provisioned_size` of 100 GB.
 No fix is available.

 ### Custom images in a private catalog known issue
 {: #custom-images-private-catalog-known-issues}

-**Issue:** If you have imported one or more images into a virtual server image for VPC catalog product offering version and you edit that version, an additional version ending in "draft" is created.
+**Issue:** If you imported one or more images into a virtual server image for VPC catalog product offering version and you edit that version, an additional version ending in "draft" is created.
 You can't provision an instance from this draft version.
 Draft versions might appear on the Virtual server instance creation page in the UI or in the output of the CLI command `ibmcloud is catalog-image-offering`.

 ## Bare metal servers known issues and limitations
 {: #bare-metal-servers-known-issues-limitations}